flipt-io/cup/README.md

 Resource definitions live in the directory identified by `-api-resources`.
 Each definition contains the group, kind and versioned schemas for resource types handled by Cup.
-These definitions are heavily inspired by Kubernetes concept of Customer Resource Definitions.
+These definitions are heavily inspired by Kubernetes' concept of Customer Resource Definitions.

-Any file in the API resources directory ending in `.json` is currently parsed and interpretted.
+Any file in the API resources directory ending in `.json` is currently parsed and interpreted.
 Depending on the `apiVersion` and `kind` of the resource, they each get treated accordingly.

-Each resource definition configuration payload include the following top-level fields:
+Each resource definition configuration payload includes the following top-level fields:

 | Key        | Value                      |
 |------------|----------------------------|